jefter20/EasyRoomDoc/README.md

 # RoomEaseDoc

 RoomEaseDoc is a repository that contains information about the planning and implementation of the RoomEase project.
-RoomEase connects thousands of hotels to people looking for accommodation, simply, quickly and at no cost.
+RoomEase connects thousands of hotels to people looking for accommodation, simply, quickly and no cost.

 ---

-### How to contribute to this document.
+## How to contribute to this document.

-#### Follow the steps:
+### Follow the steps:

-###### 1. **Clone the repository.**
+#### 1. **Clone the repository.**

 See: https://m.youtube.com/watch?v=4vFGNUsnZWQ